MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-tables-definition.md

 ---
-title: Workflow Sample - Retrieve a Table's Definition
+title: Workflow sample - Retrieve a table's definition
-sidebar_label: Retrieve a Table's Definition
+sidebar_label: Retrieve a table's definition
 description: You can use REST APIs to retrieve the definition for a table through the Modeling service.
 ---